fatih/starhook/README.md

 ### Initialize & clone repositories

 First, let us initialize starhook to sync the repositories.
-A set of repositories is called a `reposet` and you can have multiple reposets based on different queries or even GitHub tokens.
+A set of repositories is called a `reposet` and you can have multiple reposets based on different queries.
 Let's start adding our first `reposet`.

-Pass the GitHub token, the location to store your repositories and the query needed to fetch the repositories:
+Pass the GitHub token, the location to download your repositories and the query needed to fetch the repositories:

 ```
 $ mkdir -p /path/to/repos